40 Secret Ocean Pools Around Australia to Add to Your Bucket List

 Whether winter or summer, a dip in the ocean is one of the best ways to clear your mind.
 We're pretty blessed here in Australia, with an abundance of breathtaking beaches that attract droves of travellers year round.

 But if waves aren't your thing, there are plenty of ocean pools where you can enjoy a relaxing dip and catch up on your latest read in the sun (or shade).
-To make organising your next roadtrip a little easier, we've compiled 40 (forty!) secret ocean pools to add to your mood board.
+To make organising your next roadtrip a little easier, we've compiled 40 (yes, 4-0!) secret ocean pools to add to your bucket list.

 1. Figure Eight Pools, NSW